Last Reviewed: August 10, 2021

 Third Party Advertising Partners.
 We collect Personal Information received from third party advertising partners, including partners who host and manage various advertisements and online forms where you can request additional information.

-Third Party Private Loan Vendors.
-If you set up an account with an institutional loan vendor, we may collect Personal Information from them related to your institutional loan.
+Third Party Financing Partners.
+If you set up an account with or through a third-party financing partner, such as a private loan vendor, local, state or federal programs, employer, or our institutional financing servicer, we may collect Personal Information from them related to your benefits, grant, voucher, loan, or financing plan.

 Google Analytics.
 We use third party cookies provided by Google Analytics to assist us in better understanding our website visitors.
 These cookies collect IP address and usage data, such as the length of time a user spends on a page, the pages a user visits, and the websites a user visits before and after visiting our website.
 Based on this information, Google Analytics compiles data about website traffic and interactions, which we use to offer better user experiences and tools in the future.
 For more information on Google Analytics, visit https://support.google.com/analytics.